janmarthedal/janmr.com/src/blog/2023/01/neural-networks-model.md

 4. weights $W^l_{ij}$ and biases $b^l_i$, $l=1,2,\ldots,L$, associated with each link going from a node in one layer to a node in the next.

 The parts 1-3 will always be *fixed* from the beginning.
-The weights, however, are initially unknown and finding their values is the goal of *training* the network.
+The weights and biases, however, are initially unknown and finding their values is the goal of *training* the network.
 We'll get back to that.

 There can be any number of layers, $L \geq 1$.